Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces

 \subsection{Li-Yorke extreme chaos for continuous endomorphisms of completely metrizable groups}

-With the same as in the previous subsection, $G$ denotes a completely metrizable group endowing with a left-invariant compatible metric $d$.
+With the same notation as in the previous subsection, $G$ denotes a completely metrizable group endowed with a left-invariant compatible metric $d$.
+Since every Fr\'echet space has a separating increasing sequence of seminorms, for metrizable groups we consider its counterpart, the pseudometric.
 In this subsection we also fix a left-invariant continuous pseudometric $\rho$ on $G$.

 Let $T\in\eend(G)$.
 A point $x\in G$ is called \emph{irregular} for $T$ if